lycheeverse/lychee/README.md

 ### Pre-built binaries

-We provide binaries for Linux, macOS, and Windows for every release. \
+We provide binaries for Linux, macOS, and Windows for every release.
 You can download them from the [releases page](https://github.com/lycheeverse/lychee/releases).
+You can also use [`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall#cargo-binaryinstall) to install these binaries.

 ### Cargo